Insta360Develop/CameraSDK-Android/README.md

 > You can use the `Firmware Upgrade` interface after downloading the file to the local.

-> Note: Please do not upload the wrong file to the camera to avoid bricking.
-Example: Do not upload OneX firmware upgrade package to OneX2 camera.
+> Note: Please make sure to upload the correct file to the camera to prevent any potential damage.
+For instance, do not upload the ONE X firmware upgrade package to the ONE X2 camera.

 Start Upgrading